Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/4-way-handshake/4-way-handshake.md

 - The 4-way auhtentication process has a duration between 30 and 45 ms from state machine 1 to 4.
-- 802.1X/EAP full authentication can take from 70ms to even 300ms or more.
+- 802.1X/EAP full authentication, only EAP by itself can take from 70ms to even 300ms or more depending on the Server, route, etc.

 ### Encapuslation: `MTU`